dngulin/slint-spatial-focus/README.md

-# Slint Spatial Navigation Prototype
+# Arrow Key Navigation For Slint UI

-This is the prototype library for spatial navigation in Slint UI.
+This library adds spatial navigation to Slint applications.

+How to use it:

-It provides the `SpatialFocusHandler` component that can be used as root window element to catch spatial navigation events.
+- Use the `SpatialFocusHandler` as a root item in your window

-It is also required to initialize callbacks of the `SpatialFocus` global object.
+- Export the `SpatialFocus` global object
+- Call the `slint_spatial_focus::init!` macro to initialize the library

-For details see the [focus traverse example](examples/traverse.rs).
+For details see the [example](examples/traverse.rs).

+## Limitations

+- The library depends on the `i-slint-core` and should be used with the specific Slint version (`1.9.2` for now).
+- Focus traversal algorithm searches enabled `FocusScope` and `TextInput` objects.
+  So, it misses all native controls.
+- Only float point `Coord` representation is supported